-Beware of Scams Related to Hurricane Helene
+Beware of Scams Related to Hurricane Helene and Hurricane Milton

-Federal and state agencies have issued warnings to be on the lookout for a variety of scams and fraud targeting both the people who want to help hurricane victims and those directly impacted by the storm.
+Federal and state agencies have issued warnings to be on the lookout for a variety of scams and fraud targeting both the people who want to help hurricane victims and those directly impacted by the storms.
 Here’s what to know to protect your money and personal information from natural disaster scams.

 Types of natural disaster scams